EDUCBA Logo

 COUNTIF Formula Example 1-4

 • Range: It is a range of cells where you want to count.
-Here the range or array is from B2 to B15, So select the column range. i.e. B2:B15
+The content or array is from B2 to B15, So select the column range. i.e., B2:B15

 COUNTIF Formula Example 1-5

-• Criteria: It is a condition or criteria where you insert the COUNTIF function, which cells need to be counted, i.e. “Y” (here, we need to find out the count of an employee who has received a number of funds).
-Click OK after entering both range & criteria argument. =COUNTIF (B2:B15,”Y”)
+• Criteria: It is a condition or criteria where you insert the COUNTIF function, which cells need to be counted, i.e., “Y” (here, we need to find out the count of an employee who has received some funds).
+Click OK after entering both range & criteria arguments. =COUNTIF (B2:B15,”Y”)

 COUNTIF Formula Example 1-6

-• COUNTIF formula returns the count of an employee who has received fund, i.e. 8 from the dataset range (B2:B15).
+• The COUNTIF formula returns the count of an employee who has received funds, i.e., 8 from the dataset range (B2:B15).
 Here, the COUNTIF formula returns a count.
 8 within a defined range.
-It means eight number of employees have received funds.
+It means 8 employees have received funds.

 Result of Example 1-1

-• Suppose I want to find out the number or count of employees who have not received funds.
-Just I need to change the criteria argument, i.e. instead of “Y”, I need to use “N” =COUNTIF (B2:B15,”N”)
+• Suppose I want to determine the number or count of employees who have not received funds.
+I just need to change the criteria argument, i.e., instead of “Y”, I need to use “N” =COUNTIF (B2:B15, “N”)

 COUNTIF Formula Example 1-8

-• COUNTIF formula returns the count of an employee who has not received a fund, i.e. 6 from the dataset range (B2:B15).
+• The COUNTIF formula returns the count of an employee who has not received a fund, i.e., 6 from the dataset range (B2:B15).
 Here, the COUNTIF formula returns a count of 6 within a defined range.
-It means six number of employees who haven’t received funds.
+It means six employees who haven’t received funds.

 Result of Example 1-2